-Andrew Kerai, co-portfolio manager of RiverNorth Specialty Finance Corporation talked about the recent investment strategy shift and improving portfolio credit quality in the COVID-19 marketplace on The NAVigator.
+On December 18, 2020, Andrew Kerai, co-portfolio manager of RiverNorth Specialty Finance Corporation talked about the credit markets on The NAVigator.

 The NAVigator is brought to you by the Active Investment Company Alliance and Money Life with Chuck Jaffe.

 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 We believe the information provided here is reliable, but do not warrant its accuracy or completeness.
 This material is not intended as an offer or solicitation for the purchase or sale of any financial instrument.
 The views and strategies described may not be suitable for all investors.
 This information is provided for informational purposes only and should not be considered tax, legal, or investment advice.
 References to specific securities, asset classes, and financial markets are for illustrative purposes only and are not intended to be, and should not be interpreted as, recommendations.
 Opinions referenced are as of the day presented and are subject to change due to changes in the market, economic conditions, or changes in the legal and/or regulatory environment and may not necessarily come to pass.

 Credit Market refers to the market through which companies and governments issue debt to investors, such as investment-grade bonds, junk bonds, and short-term commercial paper.

 Middle Market is the segment of American businesses with annual revenues roughly in the range of $10 million to $1 billion, although some definitions set a higher top on the range.

 Yield refers to the earnings generated and realized on an investment over a particular period of time.

 Corporate Bonds are debt securities that are issued by a company and sold to investors.